 Although Bell died in 1855, his legacy remains at Montgomery Bell State Park in Dickson, where iron pits dug by Bell’s slaves now define the landscape of the forest, at Nashville’s Montgomery Bell Academy, which was established from funds left in Bell’s will for the establishment of a boy’s school, and in a limestone bluff along the Harpeth River, where Bell used slave labor to build the first full-scale tunnel ever constructed in the United States.

 Montgomery Bell died inside this house, called “Bell View,” in 1855.
-It was located to the left of the Pattison Forge tunnel on the side where the water flows out.
-Apparently, the house’s foundation is still visible in the underbrush.
-Bell is buried nearby in a small family cemetery.
+It was located on the hill directly behind the point where the trail forks at Bluff Ridge.
+Apparently, the house’s foundation is still visible in the underbrush, although a ranger told me he looked for the foundation recently and couldn’t find it.
+Bell is buried just across the river, on private property.